alikalatearabi/test-project/README.md

-this is just a test project for interview. <br />
+this is just a test project for interview.
 to run the project via docker file, first: docker build -t [name of project] then